martamakes/push_swap/docs/updates.md

 2. **Optimize Target Finding**: Update the target finding functions to handle larger stacks more efficiently.
 3. **Refine Push Selection**: Refine the push selection strategy to handle larger stacks more efficiently.
 4. **Optimize Return Strategy**: Update the return strategy to handle larger stacks more efficiently.
+5. **Code Style Improvements**: Refactor ternary operators to if-else statements in move_to_b.c for better readability and Norminette compliance.
-5. **Testing**: Implement comprehensive testing to ensure the algorithm works correctly for stacks of various sizes.
+6. **Testing**: Implement comprehensive testing to ensure the algorithm works correctly for stacks of various sizes.

 ## Next Steps
 1. Review the current implementation and identify specific areas for improvement.